ablanco1950/DetectCarDistanceAndRoadLane/README.md

 best.pt is the model to detect the cars in the video and was created following the instructions that appear in the project https://github.com/ablanco1950/LicensePlate_Yolov8_MaxFilters training yolo with a custom roboflow dataset

+Better results seem to be obtained by running: DetectCarDistance_with_ultralytics.py

+adaptation and simplification from https://medium.com/@VK_Venkatkumar/video-analytics-counting-speed-distance-estimation-with-graph-visualization-yolov10-da1c24f7f245 which also estimates the speed

 References:

   https://medium.com/@batuhansenerr/object-distance-direction-detection-for-blind-and-low-vision-people-c3f3fd83cbef